 Here is a basic Nacho recipe:

 - Prepare your chosen meat or protein, cook and put to one side.

 - Scatter a layer of Lightly Salted Tortilla Chips into an ovenproof bowl and top with a sprinkling of grated cheese.

 - Top with another layer and cover with remaining cheese then bake in the oven until nicely melted.

-- Layer the meat and dollop the guacamole onto the cheesy tortillas along with spoonfuls of Gran Luchito Chipotle Salsa and sour cream.
+- Layer the meat and dollop the guacamole onto the cheesy tortillas along with spoonfuls of Chipotle Salsa and sour cream.

-Layer the nachos.
+Layer them.
 You don’t want a scrummy coated top layer, and then dry plain chips underneath.
-We recommend dividing your nachos into 6 categories:
+For example, we recommend dividing them into 6 categories:

 - Something spicy (tomatillo salsa, chipotle salsa, jalapenos)